SumoLogic/sumologic-public-partner-apps/CONTRIBUTING.md

 If you are a new user of Sumo Logic you can look into the [Resources](#Resources) section below for getting up to speed with the query language used in panels.

 You can develop a new app or make changes to the app's dashboards in your Sumo Logic portal.
-Sumo Logic recommends the best app development practices mentioned [here](AppDevelopmentBestPractices.pdf).
+Sumo Logic recommends the best app development practices mentioned in these docs - [Classic Dashboards](AppDevelopmentBestPractices.pdf) and [New Dashboards](App Development - Best Practices(New Dashboards).pdf).
 After you are satisfied with your changes you can follow below steps to publish your changes.